-- The Management Committee will have powers to appoint subcommittees as necessary and appoint advisers to the Management Committee as necessary to fulfil its business
+- The Management Committee will have powers to appoint subcommittees and advisers to the Management Committee as necessary to fulfil its business.

 - The Management Committee will be responsible for disciplinary hearings of members who infringe the club rules/regulations/constitution.
 The Management Committee will be responsible for taking any action of suspension or discipline following such hearings.

 All club monies will be banked in an account held in the name of the club.
 The Club Treasurer will be responsible for the finances of the club.
 A statement of annual accounts will be presented by the Treasurer at the Annual General Meeting.

 Any cheques drawn against club funds that are over £50 should hold the signatures of the Treasurer plus up to two other officers.

 9. Annual General Meetings

 Notice of Annual General Meetings (AGM) will be given by the Club not less than 21 clear days before the meeting.

 The AGM will receive a report from officers of the Management Committee and a statement of the accounts.
 Nominations for officers of the Management Committee will be sent to the Secretary prior to the AGM.
 Elections of officers are to take place at the AGM.
 All members have the right to vote at the AGM.
 The quorum for AGMs will be 25% OF THE MEMBERSHIP.

 The Management Committee has the right to call Extraordinary General Meetings (EGMs) outside the AGM.
 Procedures for EGMs will be the same as for the AGM.